vikasreddy17/SIFApplicationDataSet/README.md

 2. Splitting training and testing data from the train.csv file.

 80% of the data was placed into the training set (output_train_x.csv and output_train_y.csv) and the remaining 20% of the data was placed into a testing set (output_test_x.csv and output_test_y.csv).
 The training and testing sets were created using the train_test_split function in the sklearn Python library.
-The code corressponding to this functionality is the third block of code in the Data_Analysis.ipynb file.
+The code corresponding to this functionality is the third block of code in the Data_Analysis.ipynb file.

 3. Preforming a cross validation (using the training data) on the decision tree classifier model from the sklearn library and testing hyperparameters (max leaf nodes and max depth of the decision tree).